 The air fryer is the fastest way to cook the fries.
 They come out mostly golden but the coloring is uneven.
 They do taste slightly drier than the deep fried version, but if you are dipping them in sauce you might not even notice.

-Baking the fries will require the longest cooking time and the fries are more pale in color.
+Baking the fries will require the longest cooking time and the fries are paler in color.
 They taste very similar to the air-fried version.
 All you do is lay them on a prepared baking sheet and pop them in the oven.

 More Keto Side Dishes to Try

 Keto French Fries

 - 1/2 cup (55 g) superfine blanched almond flour

 - 1 ½ tsp (5 g) xanthan gum

 - 3 tbsp + 1 tsp (50 ml) hot water (see note)

 - In a medium bowl add almond flour and xanthan gum.
 Stir until evenly mixed.
 Pour in the hot water and immediately mix with a spatula until a dough forms.
 The almond flour should be completely incorporated into the dough.
 The dough should not be too sticky to touch.